armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-7.md

 The Agent Service now waits for Kubernetes to report the deletion of a Kubernetes object before returning.

-Before this change, the Agent did not wait for a resource to be deleted.
+Before this change, the Armory Agent did not wait for a resource to be deleted.
 Instead, it sent the delete operation to Kubernetes and returned immediately.
 This led to pipeline failures.